Agile Learning Facilitator (ALF) Training at Heartwood ALC (Atlanta, GA)

 Please indicate if you will need childcare so we might see about arranging logistics.
 Childcare will carry additional costs.

 We are located at 3983 Church Street, Clarkston, Georgia, 30021

 Contact us at email@example.com

-Pre-requisites: Please download and read the ALC Starter Kit, as well as review the content on our Resources page.
+Pre-requisites: Download and read the ALC Starter Kit, read Free to Learn by Peter Gray and review the content on our Resources page.
 We may also send you some additional items to read and/or videos to watch before arriving.